 The agency is either sole manager or a partnering manager on over one million acres of public lands throughout the region.
 Further, the FWC contributes to state land acquisition programs through its Inholdings and Additions program, targeting lands within or contiguous to areas currently managed by the FWC.
-Lastly, the agency administers an on-going lake enhancement and restoration program and in FY 2007/08, FWC conducted restoration activities in Lakes Okeechobee, Tohopekaliga, and Trafford.
+Lastly, the agency administers an on-going lake enhancement and restoration program.

 Partnerships and Outreach: The FWC took lead responsibility for developing the state's Comprehensive Wildlife Conservation Strategy in 2005.
 The strategy, which relies heavily on partnering to achieve its objectives, identifies eighteen priority habitats for conservation, and many of these areas occur in south Florida.
 In FY 2007/08, the agency began working on the strategy's land conservation element.
 Known as the Conservation Blueprint, this effort has been dove-tailed into the Century Commission's Critical Lands and Waters Identification Plan.
 In addition, multiple programs of the FWC support outreach and education in the region, including the Everglades Youth Camp, Urban Fishing Programs, Wildlife Curriculum support, and general fish and wildlife outreach.
 Also in FY 2007/08, the agency began developing a strategy and work plan for providing technical assistance to local governments during growth management planning activities.
-Finally, the agency partners with the FWS, NRCS and the FDACS to provide both technical assistance and grant support to those private landowners wishing to sustain fish and wildlife habitat on their properties.
+Finally, the agency partners with the FWS, NRCS, and FDACS to provide both technical assistance and grant support to those private landowners wishing to sustain fish and wildlife habitat on their properties.

-The FWC's planned funding for South Florida Ecosystem restoration during FY 2008/09 is \$9,179,963 and includes:
+The FWC's planned funding for South Florida Ecosystem restoration during FY 2009/10 includes: